Witnesses in case of man facing death for Jacksonville murders were told by JSO to lie on the stand, attorneys say

 This could be the eighth execution in Florida this year

-FLORIDA – Gov. Ron DeSantis on Friday signed a death warrant for a man convicted of murdering two people in 1993 in Duval County, setting the stage for a potentially record-tying eighth execution this year.
+Gov. Ron DeSantis on Friday signed a death warrant for Bell, 54, setting the stage for a potentially record-tying eighth execution this year.

 RELATED: ‘Legal chapter closed’ for family of 1994 murder victim after killer’s execution

-DeSantis signed the death warrant for Michael Bernard Bell, 54, with the execution scheduled July 15 at Florida State Prison, according to information posted on the state Supreme Court website.
+The execution was scheduled for July 15 at Florida State Prison, according to information posted on the state Supreme Court website.

 If the state puts Bell to death by lethal injection and carries out a scheduled June 24 execution of Thomas Gudinas, it would match the most executions in a year since the death penalty was reinstated in 1976 after a U.S. Supreme Court decision had halted it.
 Florida also executed eight inmates in 1984 and 2014, a Florida Department of Corrections list shows.

 Bell was sentenced to death in the December 1993 shooting deaths of Jimmy West and Tamecka Smith outside a Jacksonville bar, according to court documents.
-Bell used an AK-47 rifle to shoot the pair as they got into a car.
+Bell was found guilty of using an AK-47 rifle to shoot the pair as they got into a car.

 The documents from past Florida Supreme Court and U.S. Supreme Court appeals said Bell was seeking revenge for the death of his brother, who had been killed by West’s half-brother earlier in 1993.